Luba Kadison: Ikh Hob Dikh Tsu Fil Lib

-Amidst the 1933–34 season, Luba Kadison achieved remarkable success, marking it as one of her most distinguished years.
-The premiere of Der Katerinshtshik (The Organ-grinder) by Alexander Olshanetsky unfolded on the illustrious stage of the Second Avenue Theater in New York.
+Amidst the 1933–34 season, Luba Kadison achieved success, marking it as one of her notable years.
+The premiere of Der Katerinshtshik (The Organ-grinder) by Alexander Olshanetsky unfolded on the stage of the Second Avenue Theater in New York.
 Notably, in this production, Kadison shared the stage with renowned performers Julius Natanson and Annie Thomashefsky (Boris Thomashefsky's sister).

 A pivotal moment in Kadison's career emerged as she took on the role of the first performer of the iconic song penned by Chaim Towber, "Ikh Hob Dikh Tsu Fil Lib" ("I Love You So Much").
 Her rendition garnered acclaim for its "taste and restraint," setting it apart from other productions at the Theater on Second Avenue.
 In the subsequent years, this song achieved widespread popularity among Jewish artists, transcending its initial theatrical context.
 Its recognition expanded beyond the confines of the Jewish community, becoming a cherished piece in the broader cultural landscape.